-1) It’s helping Bayush, a victim of child marriage, rebuild her life
+1) It’s helping Bayush, a victim of child marriage, rebuild her life.

 Meet Bayush.
-She lives in the Amhara region of Ethiopia, where the average age of marriage 14.
+She lives in the Amhara region of Ethiopia, where the average age of marriage is 14.
 But for Bayush, it was even younger - she was married at the age of 3.

 With the help of a brother, she was able to escape the marriage and enrol in school.
 UK aid is playing a vital role in helping Bayush determine her own future.
-Through a programme named ‘Finote Hiwot’ (which means ‘pathway to life’), Bayush is provided with educational equipment, and empowered to help other girls vulnerable to child marriage.
+Through a programme named ‘Finote Hiwot’ (which means ‘pathway to life’), Bayush is provided with educational equipment, and has been empowered to help other girls vulnerable to child marriage.
 And it works - she convinced her uncle not to marry off her cousin!

-3) Tackling violence against women and girls: the UK’s international aid budget funds programmes in 29 countries
+3) Tackling violence against women and girls: the UK’s international aid budget funds programmes in 29 countries.

 1 in 3 women worldwide are beaten or experience violence in their lifetime - and the UK aid budget is working hard to change this.
 Incredible, right?